Page last updated:

 Upgrade header and other headers required to complete the WebSocket handshake.
 You must configure your load balancer to not upgrade the HTTP request, but rather to pass the

-Upgrade header through to the CF router.
+Upgrade header through to the PAS router.
 The procedures required to configure your load balancer depends on your IaaS and load balancer.
 The following list includes several possible approaches:

-Upgradeheader and pass these requests through to the CF router without returning the WebSocket handshake response.
+Upgradeheader and pass these requests through to the PAS router without returning the WebSocket handshake response.
 This may or may not be default behavior, and may require additional configuration.

-- Configure your load balancer to listen on a non-standard port (the built-in CF load balancer listens on 8443 by default for this purpose), and forward requests for this port in TCP mode.
-Application clients must make WebSockets upgrade requests to this port.
-If you choose this strategy, you must follow the steps below in the Set Your Loggregator Port section of this topic
+- Configure your load balancer to listen on a non-standard port (the built-in PAS load balancer listens on 8443 by default for this purpose), and forward requests for this port in TCP mode.
+App clients must make WebSockets upgrade requests to this port.
+If you choose this strategy, you must follow the steps in Set Your Loggregator Port.

 - If a non-standard port is not acceptable, add a load balancer that will handle WebSocket traffic (or another IP on an existing load balancer) and configure it to listen on standard ports 80 and 443 in TCP mode.
 Configure DNS with a new hostname, such as